greengiraffe/svelte-hn/README.md

 ## Development

-The initial project template was based on the [https://github.com/sveltejs/template](official Svelte template).
+The initial project template was based on the [official Svelte template](https://github.com/sveltejs/template).
 This means [rollup.js](https://rollupjs.org/) is used for JS bundling and [sirv](https://github.com/lukeed/sirv) serves the project locally.

 ```bash
 # install dependencies